 "People say I'm shy but it's only in the context of the film world or extroverted people that I seem shy - I don't think I'm too shy," she said, looking at her hands, the last line almost posed as a question.
 But then her self-assuredness kicks in and she talks about the world she has fallen into, almost as if through a rabbit hole or looking glass.

-Alice Through the Looking Glass has Alice returning to Underland after several years' absence to help her friend the Hatter (Depp) who is more sad than mad in his desperation to find his family.
+has Alice returning to Underland after several years' absence to help her friend the Hatter (Depp) who is more sad than mad in his desperation to find his family.
 He is dying of grief and Alice has to go in search of Time (Baron Cohen) to travel backwards and discover what happened to the Hatter clan.

 In this perilous journey more questions are answered - such as why the Red Queen (Bonham Carter) has a giant head - as Alice is joined by more returning characters including Tweedledum and Tweedledee (both played by Little Britain's Matt Lucas).